lasseoe/mongodb-k8s-probe/README.md

 mongodb-k8s-probe is a super lightweight, fast and simple replacement for mongosh startup, readiness and liveness probes in Bitnami MongoDB Helm charts.

 The mongosh application is written in Node.js, and although compiled as a binary it's very slow to start, consumes a lot of resources for each and every readiness and liveness check.
 I've seen anywhere between x2 and x8 CPU & memory usage on an idle replicaset, and occasional timeouts.
+To Top it off, mongosh by default also send telemetry data, which can slow it down, in particular if there's no Internet egress.

 ## Installation